regedo00/reggiani.io/content/blog/20221113_Strava_data/index.md

 &nbsp;

-The dashboard provides overall statistics and automatically creates individual pages with detailed plots for the selected sports.
+The dashboard provides overall statistics and automatically generates individual pages with detailed plots for each selected sport.
+Check out the video below to see a sneak peek.

 &nbsp;

-**The complete code for this project is available on [Github](https://github.com/regedo00/strava-data-viz)**, even though it is still a work-in-progress.

-&nbsp;

-Here is a quick preview of the dashboard.

-&nbsp;

 {{< video src="images/Strava_Dash.mp4" type="video/mp4" preload="auto" autoplay="true">}}

 &nbsp;

+**The complete code for this project is available on [Github](https://github.com/regedo00/strava-data-viz)**, even though it is still a work-in-progress.